 We generally do not enter into binding purchase commitments.
 Our principal commitments consist of obligations under our working capital line of credit, leases for office space and minimum contractual obligations for services.
-The following table describes our commitments to settle contractual obligations in cash as of January 1, 2011:
+The following table describes our commitments to settle contractual obligations in cash as of December 31, 2011:

-Payments Due by Period ess Than 1 Year 1 to 3 Years 1 to 5 Kears ousands) ore Than 5 Years Total Operating leases \$ 2,904 \$ 5,112 \$ 4,889 \$ 10,327 \$ 23,232 Minimum contractual payments 577 9,850 - - 10,427 Other obligations 379 314 - - 693 Total \$ 3,860 \$ 15,276 \$ 4,889 \$ 10,327 \$ 34,352
+Payments Due by Period

+Less Than Less Than 1 to 3 1 Year Years More Than

+1 Year 5 Years Total

+(In thousands)

+Operating leases \$ 3,030 \$5,062 \$5,010 \$ 8,187 \$21,289

+Minimum contractual payments 794 4,194 4,988

+Other obligations 123 123

+Total \$ 3,947 \$9,256 \$5,010 \$ 8,187 \$26,400

-Our minimum contractual payments consist of payments to our provider of direct fulfillment services for direct to consumer sales of our home robots and payments to a key component supplier for our home robots, which payments are incurred in the ordinary course of business.
-Based on historical and current operations, we believe that we will exceed these minimum contractual obligations in our ordinary course of business.
-Other obligations consist of software license and services agreement for our home robots division web support.
+Our minimum contractual payments consist of payments to our provider of direct fulfillment services for direct to consumer sales of our home robots and a key component supplier for our home robots, which payments are incurred in the ordinary course of business.
+Based on an analysis of actual fees for 2011 there was a shortfall between our actual transaction fees and our contractual minimum fees for services.
+Expense accruals for the amount of this shortfall have been recorded to selling and marketing expenses in fiscal 2011.
+Other obligations consist of software license and services agreement for our home robots division customer service web support.